Reflections for the 28th Week in Ordinary Time 2011**

-Monday of the Twenty-Eighth Week of Ordinary Time
+Monday of the 28th Week in Ordinary Time

 What can I do today to show myself and my God that I am serious about repenting, about turning around certain areas of my life?

-Tuesday of the Twenty-Eighth Week of Ordinary Time
+Tuesday of the 28th Week in Ordinary Time

 The theme of getting our priorities correctly ordered appears in today’s Gospel reading.
 First things first!
 This theme also ties in with the theme of this week’s readings to focus on doing things God’s way rather than our own way.
 Believe me, God’s way puts things in their proper perspective.